pure-data/pure-data/doc/1.manual/pdmanual.md

 All the "clicking" mentioned above is done with the left mouse button.
 The right button, instead, gives a popup menu offering "properties," "open," and "help".
-(For Macintosh users who may only have one button on their mouse, double-clicking is mapped to right-click.)
+(For Mac users who may only have one button on their mouse, double-clicking is mapped to right-click.)

 Selecting "help" on an object gets a Pd patch that demonstrates how to use it.